 SeRP.ac.uk does not actively track you as an individual.

-By submitting an enquiry via our contact form or subscribing to our newsletter, you are consenting to your data being held by SeRP and Swansea University.
+By submitting an enquiry via our contact form, you are consenting to your data being held by SeRP and Swansea University.
 This includes your name, email address and any other information volunteered to us via the website contact form.

 Your data will be used for the purposes of dealing with your enquiry and sending you relevant information about SeRP.
 SeRP will not pass your details on to any third party.
-If you wish to remove yourself from the SeRP marketing database, then please contact our helpdesk, or if you no longer wish to receive the newsletter, click the 'unsubscribe' link contained in the newsletter.
+If you wish to remove yourself from the SeRP marketing database, then please contact our helpdesk.

 More details about cookies used by Google Analytics are published on the Google website.
 Cookies and Google Analytics